Ontotext-AD/S4/addons/Annotator_S4/README.md

 S4 Annotator Plug-in for GATE
 =============================

-This component provides access to the S4 text analytics services directly into the GATE platform.
-The plug-in implemented as Processing Resource acts as a local proxy client to the remotely accessible RESTful services, hiding the complexity of the underlying technologies and communication protocols.
-The PR can be integrated in any processing pipeline regardless of the context.
+This component provides access to the S4 text analytics services directly from the GATE platform.
+The S4 Annotator plug-in is implemented as a GATE Processing Resource (PR) and it acts as a local proxy to the remotely accessible RESTful services of S4, hiding the complexity of the underlying technologies and communication protocols.
+The PR can be integrated in any GATE processing pipeline regardless of the context and it does not have any requirements or assumptions about the type of pre-processing or post-processing of the textual data being annotated.

 ## Download
 - [Direct download][1]